spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 --------
 The ``extract_1d`` step extracts a 1D signal from a 2D or 3D dataset and writes spectral data to an "x1d" product (or "x1dints" for time series data).
-This step works on all JWST spectroscopic modes, including MIRI LRS (slit and slitless) and MRS, NIRCam WFSS and TSGRISM, NIRISS WFSS and SOSS, and NIRSpec fixed-slit, IFU, and MOS.
+This step works on all JWST spectroscopic modes, including MIRI LRS (slit and slitless) and MIRI WFSS, and MRS, NIRCam WFSS and TSGRISM, NIRISS WFSS and SOSS, and NIRSpec fixed-slit, IFU, and MOS.

 An EXTRACT1D reference file is used for most modes to specify the location and size of the target and background extraction apertures.
-The EXTRACT1D reference file is not used for Wide-Field Slitless Spectroscopy data (NIS_WFSS or NRC_WFSS).
+The EXTRACT1D reference file is not used for Wide-Field Slitless Spectroscopy data (MIRI_WFSS, NIS_WFSS or NRC_WFSS).
 For these modes the extraction region is instead taken to be the full size of the input 2D subarray or cutout for each source, or restricted to the region within which the world coordinate system (WCS) is defined in each cutout.